Did you find this article useful?

-Here, we look at the types of insurance you may want to consider when taking out a mortgage.
+Here, we look at the types of insurance you may want to consider when taking out a mortgage, including:

 Buildings insurance is especially important when you have a home to protect and a mortgage to pay.
-And it’s often a condition of the mortgage.
+It’s often required, as a condition of the mortgage.

-Buildings insurance protects you against the cost of repairing or rebuilding your home from scratch, should it get damaged, so it’s important to consider getting the cover you need.
+It protects you against the cost of repairing or rebuilding your home from scratch – if it ever got damaged from a fire, for example.
+It’s important to consider getting the cover you need.

 Buildings insurance typically covers:

-You don’t need life insurance to get a mortgage but if you have loved ones that depend on you financially, you may want to consider it.
+You don’t need life insurance to get a mortgage but if you have loved ones who depend on you financially, you may want to consider it.

-Life insurance can offer the comfort of knowing they can be taken care of, if you pass away.
-It may mean your mortgage can be paid off without having to leave this responsibility to your family, or risk them having to sell the property and move.
+Life insurance can offer the comfort of knowing they can be taken care of if you die.
+It may mean your family won't be left with the responsibility of paying off your mortgage or risk having to sell up and move.